Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I upgraded to Canva for Work, which includes some additional benefits.
 Canva for Work allows me to upload my own fonts, create my own templates for social media or other documents.
 I also have a Brand Kit that let’s me easily choose my own color palette and fonts so I can be consistent from one message.

 Canva for Work also lets you provide some organization to your saved designs.
 Since I have multiple websites, I have a brand kit for each one and can store my designs separately.

 If you want to learn more about graphic design, check out the Design School Blog to get a deeper understanding and some tips for items like font pairing, color palettes and more.

-Canva is a great tool, whether you use the free version of upgrade to Canva for Work.
+Canva is a great tool, whether you use the free version or upgrade to Canva Pro.